jay-chalkstep/cardmock/documentation/COLLABORATION_SPEC.md

 ## Questions to Answer Before Starting

-1. **Email Service**: Do you have Resend, SendGrid, or similar set up?
+1. **Email Service**: Do you have Resend set up?
 Or should we skip email notifications for MVP?

 2. **Existing Components**: Do you already have a mockup detail page?
 Or are mockups currently just shown in a grid?